hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 The world is plastered in ads, but we believe what is needed and craved is connection and collaboration.
 With Hachyderm, we seek to nurture a space where these can thrive.

+> We want community consent to be the default.

+There is a lot of content on the internet that can be either harmful or fun, depending on its frequency and presentation.
+Bots, newsletters, and so on are execellent examples of this: having a bot respond with "honk" when summoned can get a laugh.
+A bot that auto-responds with gas prices when you mention certain keywords is not.
+When we are moderating specialized accounts, and drafting policies around them, the goal is to put that account type in alignment with user consent so that the community can effortlessly opt into and out of the content as often as is needed.

 This doesn't mean that you can't post about what is relevant to your account type.
 This does mean we ask you do so in a way that engages with humans the way you'd wish to be interacted with.

-These principles are outlined in our [covenant](covenant/).
+These principles are outlined further in our [covenant](covenant/).
 Some specialized accounts need to agree to the covenant as part of account creation; others, only if they become verified.